abdheshnayak/inkube/README.md

 inkube init
 ```

+This command will create a `inkube.yaml` file in the current directory, which will be used to store the configuration for inkube.

 ```bash
 # switch to a different namespace and context
 inkube switch
 ```

+This command will prompt you to select a namespace and context from the list of available namespaces and contexts.

 ```bash
 # start a live development session
 inkube dev
 ```

+This command will start a live development session, intercepting the selected pod and connecting to it. and also bring environment variables of that container.

 ```bash
 # intercept a running pod
 inkube intercept
 ```

+This command will intercept a running pod and connect to it.

 ```bash
 # leave an intercepted pod
 inkube leave
 ```
+This command will close interception from the pod, and acutual service will start running.

 ```bash
 # quit the live development session